The Ultimate Gut Healing SolutionDiscover 5 things that will help you heal and take care of your gut...

 But I know that many people are actually suffering from digestion issues and all of us would definitely benefit from taking extra care of our lovely little gut.
 That’s why I thought it would be great to share with you guys what I call the ultimate gut healing solution.

 After a bit of research and discussions with health experts, I can definitely share with you the keys to a healthy gut:

 Probiotics are the good bacterias that are found in our gut’s flora.
 Eating probiotics such as fermented vegetables, kefir, natural organic yoghurt, etc. is great to help replenish gut flora.

 You can also take a probiotic supplement, such as a wide spectrum liquid probiotic solution, like I do for example.
 This is a great solution to help you have all the different bacterias you need.
-If you do so, look for something that has been tested and sterilised.
+If you do so, look for something that has been tested.
 You also want an expiry date on the product and make sure that it is certified to stay alive all the way through the bowels.
 You don’t want the bacteria dying before that.

 Aloe vera is an awesome anti-inflammatory product.

 As the juice is quite pricy where I live.
 I just bought a huge plant to put in my garden.
 Once in a while I cut a big leave that I use in my juices and smoothies.